You can get your lump sum period of ineligibility recalculated only if

 - you had to spend the money or lost it because of a natural disaster,

 - because of domestic violence you had to spend the money on daily living expenses or no longer have the money, see DTA Transitions, Feb.
 2008, p.
-4; DTA Online Guide Transmittal 2017-78 (Apr.
-29, 2017),
+4; DTA Online Guide (Lump Sum Period of Ineligibility – TAFDC),

-- you spent the money on the expenses listed in Excluding money from the lump-sum rule,
+- you spent the money on the expenses listed in Can you exclude any money from the lump sum rule?,

 - you were not eligible for SNAP (food stamps) and spent the money on food, or